SuperX612/GLAD/README.md

 # GLAD: Gradient Leakage Attacks in Federated Learning with Duplicate Labels
 ## Abstract

-GLAD, a gradient leakage attack (GLA) method, can reconstructe private training data in 30 seconds even under mainstream defense mechanisms (Additive Noise, Gradient Clipping,  Gradient Specification).
-GLAD addresses the challenge of duplicate labels for GLA, thus push the GLA more realistic.
+GLAD, a gradient leakage attack (GLA) method, can reconstruct private training data in 30 seconds even under mainstream defense mechanisms (additive noise, gradient clipping, gradient specification).
+GLAD addresses the challenge of duplicate labels for GLA, thus pushing the GLA more realistic.

 ## Overview

-The whole attack process can be composed of three phases as:
+The whole attack process can be composed of three phases:

 - Optimize the model output to minimize the loss term by optimization-based technology.
-- Seperate the feature map from the averaged gradients by the obtained model output.
+- Separate the feature map from the averaged gradients by the obtained model output.
-- Generate the private training data by inputting the separated feature map into the pre-trained generator which generates the data accoording to the feature map.
+- Generate the private training data by inputting the separated feature map into the pre-trained generator which generates the data according to the feature map.

 <img src="overview.png" alt="overview" style="zoom:30%;" />

 ##  The core code of GLAD